PennLINC/aslprep/docs/workflows.rst

     from aslprep.niworkflows.func.util import init_bold_reference_wf
     wf = init_bold_reference_wf(omp_nthreads=1)

-This workflow estimates a reference image for a :abbr:`ASL (Arterial Spin Labelling)` series.
+This workflow estimates a reference image for an :abbr:`ASL (Arterial Spin Labelling)` series.
 When T1-saturation effects ("dummy scans" or non-steady state volumes) are detected, they are averaged and used as reference due to their